-Despite an intensified L-DOS47 monotherapy dosing regimen, evaluation of initial results did not yield ≥1 partial or complete response at any time point as defined by protocol.
+Despite an intensified L-DOS47 monotherapy dosing regimen, evaluation of initial results did not yield ≥ 1 partial or complete response at any time point as defined by protocol.
 The Phase II component of the study did not proceed to Phase II Stage 2, and the development of L-DOS47 as monotherapy treatment of non-squamous NSCLC was discontinued.
-Based on the efficacy results of the Phase I/II monotherapy study, Helix is pursuing Phase II studies in combination with therapies that may benefit from the pH-modulating effects of L-DOS47 on solid tumours that express CEACAM6.

 LDOS003 - A Phase II combination therapy trial in lung cancer